anvil-works/anvil-runtime/doc/app-structure.md

   * `version`: should always be set to 2
   * `client_version`: the version number for your [client-side Python](https://anvil.works/docs/client/python).
 This should be set to `'3'` for all modern apps.
+  * `server_persist`: should be set to `true` if you want to enable [Persistent Server Modules](https://anvil.works/docs/server#persistent-server-modules).

-(The other keys, `server_version` and `server_persist`, do not affect the standalone App Server and are used only in Anvil's hosted environment.
+(The `server_version` key does not affect the standalone App Server and is used only in Anvil's hosted environment.
 Your server modules run in the Python environment in which you launched `anvil-app-server`.)

 Here is an example entry in `anvil.yaml` for an app running Python version 3 client-side: